Catholic Church sexual abuse cases

-There have been many cases of sexual abuse of children by Catholic priests, nuns, and other members of religious life.
-In the 20th and 21st centuries, the cases have involved many allegations, investigations, trials, convictions, acknowledgement and apologies by Church authorities, and revelations about decades of instances of abuse and attempts by Church officials to cover them up.
+There have been many cases of sexual abuse of children by priests, nuns, and other members of religious life in the Catholic Church.
+In the late 20th and early 21st centuries, the cases have involved several allegations, investigations, trials, convictions, acknowledgements, and apologies by Church authorities, and revelations about decades of instances of abuse and attempts by Church officials to cover them up.
 The abused include mostly boys but also girls, some as young as three years old, with the majority between the ages of 11 and 14.
 Criminal cases for the most part do not cover sexual harassment of adults.
 The accusations of abuse and cover-ups began to receive public attention during the late 1980s.
 Many of these cases allege decades of abuse, frequently made by adults or older youths years after the abuse occurred.
 Cases have also been brought against members of the Catholic hierarchy who covered up sex abuse allegations and moved abusive priests to other parishes, where abuse continued.

+By the 1990s, the cases began to receive significant media and public attention in several countries, including in Canada, the United States, Chile, Australia, Ireland, and much of Europe and South America.
+Pope John Paul II was criticized by representatives of the victims of clergy sexual abuse for failing to respond quickly enough to the crisis.
+After decades of inaction, Sinéad O'Connor brought the scandal to a head when she tore up a photo of John Paul II on a 1992 episode of Saturday Night Live.
+The protest drew praise from critics of the church but also the ire of many Catholics, which greatly damaged her career.
+Her protest would see increased positive reappraisal as corruption and suppression efforts by the church related to abuse became more popularly known.

-By the 1990s, the cases began to receive significant media and public attention in countries including in Canada, United States, Chile, Australia and Ireland, and much of Europe and South America.
-In 2002, an investigation by The Boston Globe led to widespread media coverage of the issue in the United States.
-Widespread abuse has been exposed in Europe, Australia, Chile, and the United States, reflecting worldwide patterns of long-term abuse as well as the Church hierarchy's pattern of regularly covering up reports of abuse.
+In 2002, an investigation by The Boston Globe, which later inspired the film Spotlight, led to widespread media coverage of the issue in the United States.
+Widespread abuse has also been exposed in Europe, Australia, and Chile, reflecting worldwide patterns of long-term abuse as well as the Church hierarchy's pattern of regularly covering up reports of abuse.